Cohomological DT invariants from localization: Examples of toric quivers

-We can use our evaluation of the antisymmetric part of the attractor invariants.
-To this aim we must find all the dimension vectors that are of the form $\alpha^z_{[kk'[}$, for $z$ a side of the toric diagram and $k\neq k'\in\mathbb{Z}/K_z\mathbb{Z}$.
+We can use our evaluation of the anti-symmetric part of the attractor invariants.
+To this aim we must find all the dimension vectors that are of the form $\alpha^z_{[k,k'[}$, for $z$ a side of the toric diagram and $k\neq k'\in\mathbb{Z}/K_z\mathbb{Z}$.
 The left and right external edges of the toric diagram have only one subdivision, \ie they do not give such roots.
 According to our description of zig-zag paths corresponding to the above and below side of the toric diagram, such a dimension vector is of the form $d=e_j+e_{j+1}+...+e_{l}$, $l+1\neq j$, (in particular it is in the set of real root $\Delta^{re}_+$), such that the corresponding layers of the brane tiling lie between two zig-zag paths of $z^0$ or two zig-zag paths of $z^1$, \ie such that $\sigma_y(T_j)=\sigma_y(T_{l+1})$.
-According to our definition of $J$, it is the case if and only if $\sum_{i\not\in J}d_i$ is even.
+According to our definition of $\mathcal{J}$, this holds if and only if $\sum_{i\not\in \mathcal{J}}d_i$ is even.
 We obtain:

-Which is in agreement, with a symmetric correction, with the main result of \cite{MorNag}:
+This is in agreement with \cite[Theo 0.1]{MorNag}, upon adding a suitable symmetric correction: